 Now, in theory, that’s a sweet song of love, but in practical use, you can run into a problem or two occasionally.
 One of the reported issues is failed sync from Google Drive to Google Photos.
-Simply put, even though user set Google Photos to sync from Google Drive, they just fail to appear.
-For that purpose, we conducted a thorough research and brought to you a few workarounds that should relieve you of the issue at hand.
+Simply put, even though users set Google Photos to sync from Google Drive, they just fail to appear.
+For that purpose, we conducted thorough research and brought to you a few workarounds that should relieve you of the issue at hand.

 So, if you’ve had a hard time with Google Drive photos syncing to Google Photos service, make sure to check the solutions below.

 Enable ”Show Google Drive photos and videos in your Photos Library”

 To see the photos that you’ve already backed up on Google Drive in your Google Photos library, you’ll need to enable this option first.
 It’s disabled by default so you’ll need to navigate to Settings and toggle it on.
 There are some things to know before we move to this step.
 Namely, once you’ve enabled this feature, you can freely delete or edit synced photos without fear of losing them from Google Drive.

 Now, let’s find our way to Settings and enable the above-mentioned feature: